hsgg/SphericalFourierBesselDecompositions.jl/docs/src/tutorial_catalog.md

 anlm = SFB.cat2amln(rθϕ, amodes, nbar, win_rhat_ln, weights)
 CNobs = SFB.amln2clnn(anlm, cmodes)
 ```
-where `rθϕ` is a `3 × Ngalaxies` array with the `r`, `θ`, and `ϕ` coordinates
-of each galaxy in the survey, and `nbar = Ngalaxies / Veff` is the average
-number density.
-An array `weights` needs to be passed that contains a weight,
+An array `weights` needs to be passed that contains a weight, e.g., an FKP
-e.g., an FKP weight, for each galaxy.
-The last line calculates the pseudo-SFB
+weight, for each galaxy.
+The last line calculates the pseudo-SFB power
-power spectrum.
+spectrum.

 Shot noise and pixel window are removed with
 ```julia